Considerations for Attending In Person Worship

 Should I attend worship or group meetings In Person?

 - While measures are being put in place designed to lower the risk of virus transmission in our facility, Asbury cannot make attending worship a completely safe activity.

 - If you are in a high-risk group we invite you to continue to worship with us safely at home using Asbury Live! or Zoom.

 - If you are uncomfortable with any of the changes to in person worship, please continue to worship with us safely at home using Asbury Live! or Zoom.

 We appreciate your grace and understanding as we develop these guidelines with many different lifestyles, needs and perspectives involved.
 Providing these guidelines makes it clear what is to be expected of everyone.
 Please also be respectful of those who wish to stay home out of concern for their health.
 A lack of attendance does not equate to a lack of faith.

 Friends, we are not sure how long these guidelines will be in place.
+There are still more issues to consider in the future, but Asbury should first focus on following these new guidelines so we can re-open well down the road.
 I know that this is just a season.
 If we all do our part in preventing the spread, the hope is that we will eventually be able worship together like we are used to and what a glorious moment it will be.